Types of route

 MAINTAINS

-This route allows you to drive as simply as possible, reducing more difficult manoeuvres as much as possible.
-When calculating the route, the application tries to avoid left turns as much as possible, and avoids U-turns and roundabouts.
-When choosing routes, priority over time and speed is given to roads of the highest category possible.
-We recommend this route for drivers who are stressed out by, for example, turning left at a major junction.
+This route allows you to drive as simply as possible, reducing more difficult maneuvers as much as possible.
+When determining the route, the application tries to avoid left turns as much as possible, and avoids U-turns and traffic circles.
+When selecting roads, priority is given to roads of the highest possible category over time and speed.
+This route is recommended for drivers for whom, for example, turning left at a major intersection causes stress.

 Safe